bullmoose20/Plex-Stuff/README.md

 ## get_missing_people

-This Powershell script will create posters/images for PMM/PLEX/EMBY/JELLYFIN/OTHER
+This Powershell script will find and download people posters/images for PMM/PLEX/EMBY/JELLYFIN/OTHER based on the PMM meta* logs

 ### DESCRIPTION

-In a powershell window and with ImageMagick installed, this will
+1. In a powershell window this will go through all your meta*.log files created by PMM to find all missing people posters.
-1. create a 2000x3000 colored poster based on $base_color parameter otherwise a random color for base is used and creates base_$base_color.jpg
-2. it will add the gradient in the second line to create a file called gradient_$base_color.jpg
-3. takes the $logo specified and sizes it 1800px (or whatever desired logo_size specified) wide leaving 100 on each side as a buffer of space
-4. if a border is specified, both color and size of border will be applied
-5. if text is desired it will be added to the final result with desired size, color and font
-6. if white-wash is enabled, the colored logo with be made to 100% white
-7. final results are a logo centered and merged to create a 2000x3000 poster with the $base_color color and gradient fade applied and saved as a jpg file (with an optional border of specified width and color and logo offset, as well as text, font, font_color, and font_size )
+2. It will create 1 .cmd file per meta.log file and run it to download the images locally

 ### REQUIREMENTS
+$metalog_location=is the path to the logs directory for PMM

 Powershell security settings: https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.2

 ### PARAMETERS
-`-metalog_location`          (specify the logo/image png file that you want to have centered and resized)
+`-metalog_location`          (specify the logs folder location for PMM)

 ### EXAMPLES
-Create a poster with the Spotify.png logo and random background color with a black border that is 50 px wide.
-Temp files are deleted because "-clean 1"

-`.\get_missing_people.ps1 -logo .\logos\Spotify.png -clean 1 -border_width 50 -border_color "#000000" -border 1`
+Run script against the \\NZWHS01\appdata\Plex-Meta-Manager\logs folder

+`.\get_missing_people.ps1 -metalog_location \\NZWHS01\appdata\Plex-Meta-Manager\logs`